Postgraduate Advanced Certificate in Educational Studies: Educational Assessment

 The course is designed for all professionals wishing to develop their understanding of educational assessment and its evaluation in their day to day working practice.
 It may be particularly useful to teachers, examiners and assessors, HE professionals, and those working for awarding organisations, professional institutions, and regulatory authorities.

-The qualification is led collaboratively by experts from Cambridge Assessment and the University of Cambridge Faculty of Education, and will lead to a University of Cambridge Postgraduate Advanced Certificate in Educational Studies (PACES).
+The qualification is led collaboratively by experts from The Assessment Network and the University of Cambridge Faculty of Education, and will lead to the Postgraduate Advanced Certificate in Educational Studies: Educational Assessment (PGCA).

 More information